Inokentije Pavlović

 Inokentije Pavlović (baptised as Jakov Pavlović; 1 August 1840 – 19 May 1905) was the Metropolitan of Belgrade, head of the Serbian Orthodox Church in the Kingdom of Serbia from 1898 until his death in 1905.
-He is the father of war artist Dragoljub Pavlović (1875-1956).
+He is the father of war artist Dragoljub Pavlović (1875-1956) and Chetnik freedom-fighter Aleksandar "Aca" Pavlović who died in the Macedonian Struggle on 27 July 1907 in Kučevište.

 Biography

 Early life

 He was born as the son of protoiereus and political activist Jovan Pavlović.
 In his hometown of Šabac, he graduated from elementary school and four middle school grades.
 Then he went to Belgrade, where for two years he studied in the seminary (Bogoslovija).
 He continued his seminar course in Kyiv, where he also graduated from the Theological Academy.
 In 1863 he returned to Serbia and on July 31 of the same year, he was ordained presbyter as a married cleric.
 In the years 1864–1870 he was a military chaplain in Kragujevac and a lecturer at the First Kragujevac Gymnasium.
 In 1870 he became a professor of the Belgrade seminary and in January 1871 he became its rector.
 In 1877 he was transferred to the position of catechist of the higher female school in Belgrade, at the same time being a priest of the court.
 In the years 1880–1886 he was the head of the church department at the Ministry of Education and Church Affairs.
 In 1886 he returned to the post of rector of the Belgrade seminary and remained there until 1893 when he retired.
 A year earlier, his wife died.
 After the loss of spouse, he took religious vows, accepting religious name Inkoentije (Innocent).